10th September 2020

-Dental implants are usually our suggestion, providing there’s enough gum and bone tissue to anchor the implant, but we’ll only carry out treatment after a consultation.
-Dental implants offer a realistic, long-lasting solution for tooth loss and many people won’t be able to tell you have a false tooth at all.
+What we would usually suggest are our dental implants in London, providing there’s enough gum and bone tissue to anchor the tooth implant, but we’ll only carry out treatment after a consultation.
+Dental implants in London offer a realistic, long-lasting solution for tooth loss and many people won’t be able to tell you have a false tooth at all.

-To book a treatment or consultation here in Clapham Common, get in touch with our friendly team of Dentists today.
+To book a treatment or consultation here at our dentist in Clapham Common, London, get in touch with our friendly team today.